josealberto-arcos-sanchez/causality-vs-machine-learning/README.md

 * This also works with non-linear models!

 * If we don't have data of a needed confounder variable, not everything is lost!
-An instrumental variable will let us find the real relationship between two confounded variables without data of the confounder one.
+An instrumental variable or a mediator variables will let us find the real relationship between two confounded variables without data of the confounder one.